Chapter 18: Wolf and Feral

 “God’s breath!”
 Marcus hissed through gritted teeth.
 “What in all Seven Levels of Hell was that?
 A battering ram?
 This door won’t hold with just two bolts left!
 A few more charges like that and the hinges will go as well!”

-“All we can do is brace it,” Ursaf said, feeling a pain in his chest as he struggled to draw breath.
-“And hope it lasts the night.
+“Not if we brace it,” Ursaf said, feeling a pain in his chest as he struggled to draw breath.
+“We can but hope it lasts the night.
 What can you see through the windows?”

-The door was impacted again and again but it held with Marcus and Ursaf throwing their weight against it.
+As Durwyn collapsed slowly to the floor clutching at his mortal wound, the door was impacted again and again but it held with Marcus and Ursaf throwing their weight against it.
 “Unh!”
 Marcus grunted.
-“We will not be able to hold this door.
-Gudflan, try the begiuller instead!
+“We’ll not be able to hold this door for long.
+One of you use the begiuller!
 It might buy us some time!”

-Hneftal turned to Ursaf.
-“The windows in the other rooms are being smashed in,” he shouted.
+Hneftal turned to Ursaf: “The windows in the other rooms are being smashed in,” he shouted.
 They’ll be at our throats next!”
 He was perspiring heavily and shaking but he paused to gaze up at the ceiling.
 “Hark!
 They’re in the room above us!
-Well, would you hear our confessions now, Father?”
+Well, will you hear our confessions now, Father?”

-Ursaf glared at him as another huge impact rattled both the door frame and his teeth and the sound of floor boards being ripped up came from above their heads.
+Ursaf glared at him as another huge impact rattled both the door frame and his teeth and he could hear the floor boards being ripped up above their heads.
 “Now is not the time, my son!” he bellowed.
-He gasped as he saw shadows moving in the corridor behind Hneftal and the acceptance of death in the Brother’s eyes.
+He gasped as he saw the shadows moving in the corridor behind Hneftal and the acceptance of death in the Brother’s eyes.

 “Now is the only time we have left, Father.”